 Contents will differ based on your region and medical needs, so make sure to add things according to your individual requirements, but there are a few standards to consider.

 - Sort your items into different categories.
 You need basics such as one set of clothes, a week's worth of underwear, and a waterproof and breathable windbreaker.
 You also need to keep cash in case the electricity goes out and you cannot use your credit cards.

 - It's important to keep all your essential documents in an open file folder.
-Your passport, government-issued IDs, medical documents detailing your prescription regimen and any special needs, and copies of all your insurance policies.
+Your passport (in its own cover), government-issued IDs, medical documents detailing your prescription regimen and any special needs, and copies of all your insurance policies.
 Bring a copy of your will and any end-of-life directives.

 - Food and water experts advise a reusable water bottle with a filtering straw (like LifeStraw) or water purification tablets.
 You only need enough to get you from home to a shelter so pack lightly.
 And remember to take note of expiration dates on your calendar so you can replace unused perishables as needed.